 Beyond the Trailhead Gear Co.

-Their Story: Justin Schemenauer started Beyond the Trailhead Gear Co. in 2020 and makes outdoor gear and clothing in Chippewa Falls, WI.
+Their Story: Justin Schemenauer started Beyond the Trailhead Gear Co. in 2020 and makes outdoor gear and clothing in Chippewa Falls, Wisconsin.

 Best Known For: Alpha Direct Rip-Back Hoodie.